-The famous rainbow stacker, seen worldwide in many montessori and waldorf classrooms.
+The famous rainbow stacker, seen worldwide in many Montessori and Waldorf classrooms.
 This beautiful toy has gained popularity within the last few years.

 If you're here reading today, you're probably doing your research to see which rainbow you should invest in.
 As a family that owns both, we'll be objective as possible to summarize the key differences below.

 One thing to note before diving in.
-If you're new to wooden toys, or familiar with maintstream wooden toys like Hape and Melissa and Doug.
+If you're new to wooden toys, or familiar with mainstream wooden toys like Hape and Melissa and Doug.
 You'll notice these toys are quite different.
-Velvety to the touch, stained wood vs painted, no two items look identicial.
+Velvety to the touch, stained wood vs painted, no two items look identical.
 Not to mention both Grimm's and Ocamora are made by hand from solid wood, harvested from FSC certified forests.
 The quality of both these toys are superior to those that you'll find in mainstream toy shops and the prices are reflective of that.

 Grimm's is probably the most commonly known for their large rainbow stacker.
 They offer the large rainbow in 4 different colors: original, pastel, monochrome and natural.
 Whereas Ocamora's 9 piece rainbow is offered in 8 colors, one of which is the natural variation.

 The texture.
 If you're used to the Grimm's velvety texture, you'll notice that Ocamora has more texture and more friction when stacking the pieces.
-Some may have there preferences here - daddy here prefers the smoothness of Grimms, but it is believed that the more textured pieces may be easier to stack due to more grip.
+Some may have their preferences here - daddy here prefers the smoothness of Grimms, but it is believed that the more textured pieces may be easier to stack due to more grip.

 The colors.
 Both brands offer a beautiful selection of colors.
 Depending on the piece, Ocamora's color can appear more vibrant.

 The size.
-When comparing the Grimm's Medium Rainbow to the Ocamora 6 piece rainbow, we originally thought they were similar in size but was pleasently surprised with how much larger the 6 piece was.
+When comparing the Grimm's Medium Rainbow to the Ocamora 6 piece rainbow, we originally thought they were similar in size but was pleasantly surprised with how much larger the 6 piece was.

-Between the Large grimm's rainbow and Ocamora 9 piece, the size is similar but Grimm's is a slight bit larger.
+Between the Large Grimm's rainbow and Ocamora 9 piece, the size is similar but Grimm's is a slight bit larger.